wotakumoe/wotaku/glossary.md

 | Seinen    | Men (19-40+)  |
 | Shoujo    | Women (19-40+)  |

-> Demography means content's target audience.
-The studio/publisher need to market towards that audience.
-But, it doesn't mean only one demography will enjoy the show.
-Also, many anime has elements for various demography.
+> Demography refers to the target audience for a piece of content.
+Studios and publishers need to market their content towards that specific audience, but it does not mean that only one demography will enjoy the show.
+Additionally, many anime/manga incorporate elements that appeal to various demographics.
 ___

 ## Genre